Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Children also receive money in a red envelope as a wish of luck and everything good in the new year.

-Gifts being sold for Tet, Vietnamese New Year
+Gifts being sold for Tet, Vietnamese New Year - gifting tradition

-Streets during Tet
+Streets of Vietnam during Tet

 eSIM mobile network